- 20 Best Lake Huron Beaches to Visit in 2023

 Port Sanilac Lake Huron Roadside Park

-Just north of Lexington, in the little harbor town of Port Sanilac, is Lake Huron Roadside Park.
+Just south of Harbor Beach, in the little harbor town of Port Sanilac, is Lake Huron Roadside Park.
 The park sits high on a bluff overlooking Lake Huron, along the M-25 highway that skirts the Michigan shore, and boasts some of the most spectacular Lake Huron scenery south of the Mackinac Bridge.

 Located in charming Lexington, this the beach is one of the best beaches in southeast Michigan.
 Just over an hour from metro Detroit, it’s a great place to getaway without having to go too far.